• Skip to primary navigation

 This dish was primarily eaten for breakfast and was made with chopped beef, onion, milk-soaked stale bread, and eggs.
 You'll find these ingredients in most modern meatloaf recipes.

-In the late 1800s, meatloaf reached new heights when its recipe showed up in The Boston Cooking School Cookbook.
+In the late 1800s, meatloaf reached new heights when its recipe appeared in The Boston Cooking School Cookbook.
 This recipe featured veal and breadcrumbs.

 baked meatloaf before removing it from the loaf pan